 If any of these conditions aren’t followed, the Getty services may be turned off or there might be lawsuits against you in future.
 Therefore, it is vital that you remain aware of them to safeguard yourself as well as your projects.

-Read This: Exploring Free Alternatives to Getty Images
+Read This: How to Buy Getty Images for Your Needs and Budget

 When Is It Legal to Use Getty Images